henkmollema/henkmollema.github.io/_posts/2016-01-06-advanced-options-configuration-in-asp.net-5.md

 services.AddConsoleWriter(Configuration);
 ```

-And it will use thed default `ConsoleWriter` section.
+And it will use the default `ConsoleWriter` section.
 However, if the settings happens to be in another section, we can still pass that section:

 ```csharp
 services.AddConsoleWriter(Configuration.GetSection("App:CustomConsoleWriter"));